 Dr. Chris Skilbeck BSc.(Hons) PhD

 Dr. Skilbeck’s background is in life and physical sciences.
-Chris worked for six years as a biomedical research post-doctorate at the Medical School, Department of Physiology, University of Birmingham.
+He worked for six years as a biomedical research post-doctorate at the Medical School, Department of Physiology, University of Birmingham.
 His research focused on computer models of oxygen diffusion in muscle, cardiovascular disease, cell biology and biophysics/biomechanics.
 Dr Skilbeck also spent three years in Los Angeles, during which time he collaborated in research into the mechanisms of resistance to antibiotics in bacteria with the University of California, Los Angeles and the Veterans Administration.
-Chris has many years’ teaching experience and was a key player on a team that won an award for innovative use of IT in education.
+Dr Skilbeck has many years’ teaching experience and was a key player on a team that won an award for innovative use of IT in education.
 Dr. Skilbeck is a module leader and personal tutor at Medipathways.